 - Immediately consult a health care professional if you suspect you have become ill from eating possibly contaminated food.

-The Chicago product liability law firm of Ankin Law Offices, LLC is committed to protecting of consumers from dangerous and defective products, including unsafe food products.
+The Chicago product liability law firm of Ankin Law is committed to protecting of consumers from dangerous and defective products, including unsafe food products.
 If you suspect that you are the victim of a foodborne illness, contact one of our Chicago product liability attorneys at (312) 600-0000 to learn more about how to protect yourself.

 Chicago Workers Compensation | Chicago Personal Injury | Chicago Motor Vehicle Accidents

 Chicago Wrongful Death | Chicago Social Security Disability | Chicago Class Act ion Lawsuits